 NOTE: Multiple projects may be added, however each must be mapped individually.

 After executing a test, review any failures or areas of concern.
 Creating a defect in Jira linked to that test helps to provide developers with more information.
 This helps them understand what needs to be fixed, and helps you to keep track of bug resolution.

 - To create a Defect, open a Test Case to the Test Details page.

 - Find the test step that represents the failure or area of concern.
-Hover over the left side of that step.
+Click the Action banner to expand and show the Action Settings.

-- Enter the relevant details for the Defect, then click Create.
+- Enter the relevant details for the Defect, then click Create Defect.
 By default, the Details mapped field will contain Jira’s tabular format that includes details about the current test execution for links back to Functionize from the Jira Defect about to be created.

 Create a Defect in Slider view

 - Open the Slider View by clicking the View Results button at the top of the Test Detail screen or click the View button to the right of the failed Action.